AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Methodology

 \textbf{Definition: Algorithmic Tracing.} We define \emph{algorithmic tracing} as the process of identifying all relevant primitives for implementing a particular reasoning process.
 By targeting the computational building blocks rather than just behavioral outcomes, algorithmic tracing helps us better understand how and why a model solves a particular task and what other tasks it might be able to solve.

 \textbf{Definition: Primitive Vector.} We define primitive vectors (following the function and steering vector literature \citep{todd2024function}) as vectors that can be injected into the residual stream to reliably induce a particular primitive.
-For a given primitive $p$ and transformer layer $\ell$, let the residual stream activation at token $t$ be $h_\ell(x,t) \in \mathbb{R}^{d_\ell}$.
+For a given model input $x$, which here refers to the input prompt and the model response, primitive $p$ and transformer layer $\ell$, let the residual stream activation at token $t$ be $h_\ell(x,t) \in \mathbb{R}^{d_\ell}$.
 A \mbox{\emph{primitive vector}} $v^{(p)}_\ell \in \mathbb{R}^{d_\ell}$ is a direction in activation space that increases the expression of the primitive function $p$.
-Here we extract primitive vectors using the function vector approach \citep{todd2024function} (see Section~\ref{sec:meth2} for details).
+Here we extract primitive vectors using the function vector approach \citep{todd2024function} (see Section~\ref{sec:meth2}).

-\textbf{Definition: Primitive Induction for Algorithmic Steering.} Given a primitive vector injection strength $\alpha \in \mathbb{R}$, we can intervene on a representation by adding (or patching) a primitive vector:

-which increases the probability of expressing $p$ when $\alpha>0$, and decreases it when $\alpha<0$.
+\textbf{Definition: Primitive Induction for Algorithmic Steering and Causal Evaluation.} Given a primitive vector injection strength $\alpha \in \mathbb{R}$, we can intervene on a representation by adding (or patching) a primitive vector: $\tilde{h}_\ell(x,t) = h_\ell(x,t) + \alpha\, v^{(p)}_\ell$, which increases the probability of expressing $p$ when $\alpha>0$, and decreases it when $\alpha<0$.
 We refer to this procedure as \emph{algorithmic steering} or \emph{induction}.